PeaceFounder/PeaceFounder.jl/docs/src/overview.md

 This method undermines the confidence of vote buyers and coercers, as it prevents them from ensuring that the votes they've acquired will be counted in the final tally.
 As a consequence, they can only return bribes after votes are published on the bulletin board.
 (During the vote, only receipt hashes are published on the bulletin board.
 This serves to both commit the votes while maintaining fairness and receipt-freeness.)
 This arrangement erodes the credibility of bribers and coercers, making it less likely for voters to engage with them in such transactions due to the lack of a guaranteed positive/negative outcome.

 A secondary concern is the potential for a coercer to ask an individual to show how they had voted on their device.
 To address this, only a receipt is shown.
 However, this receipt can be linked to the specific vote on the bulletin board.
 If coercion becomes a significant threat, the receipt can be visible only briefly, such as 30 minutes after casting a vote.
 During this window, members can manually record their details in a logbook.
-While this approach may reduce user-friendliness, it still serves as a robust deterrent against ma
+While this approach may reduce user-friendliness, it still serves as a robust deterrent against malware.

 ## Malware and spyware detection